moxi-edtech/moxi-edtech/apps/web/README.md

   - Requires super_admin session.
   - Builds the onboarding email (subject/html/text) without sending.
   - If `adminEmail` is omitted, tries to resolve the first admin of the escola.

+## DB migration: numero_login as TEXT

+- The login number (`profiles.numero_login`) accepts alphanumeric prefixes (first 3 chars of the escola UUID).
+- Ensure the column is `TEXT/VARCHAR` in Postgres.
+Run the SQL file:
+  - Open Supabase Dashboard → SQL Editor.
+  - Paste and run `docs/db/2025-09-26-numero_login-text.sql` (path is at repo root).
+- This migration:
+  - Adds the column if missing and sets its type to `TEXT`.
+  - Optionally adds a unique index on `(escola_id, numero_login)` to prevent duplicates.

+## DB migration: configuracoes_escola (onboarding preferences)

+- The onboarding preferences API expects `public.configuracoes_escola` to exist.
+- Run the SQL file at the repository root:
+  - Open Supabase Dashboard → SQL Editor.
+  - Paste and run `docs/db/2025-09-27-configuracoes_escola.sql`.
+  - After running, reload PostgREST cache (Settings → API → Reload) or restart the service.
+  - Ensure env vars are set in this app: `NEXT_PUBLIC_SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`.